 Safe Sport

-You will be linked immediately to an independent third-party service, called ALIAS where you will fill out the online complaint form.
-They will respond to you within 48 hours.
+You will be linked immediately to the Alberta Safe Sport Complaint Mechanism (ABSSCM) powered by ALIAS where you will fill out the online complaint form.
+The complainant will be contacted within 48 working hours; receivability conclusion target ˜ 10 business days (may flex based on party availability).

-The staff of ALIAS are:· Experienced in helping victims of abuse and maltreatment.· Professionally and personally independent of Ringette Alberta.· They know and understand Ringette Alberta Safe Sport policies.· They are qualified and experienced in navigating complaints of ABUSE and MALTREATMENT.
+Case managers are experienced in helping victims of maltreatment, professionally and personally independent of Ringette Alberta. ·They know and understand Ringette Alberta's Safe Sport policies.
+They are qualified and experienced in navigating complaints of maltreatment.

-ALIAS does not handle association level complaints or concerns involving procedure, team selection, suspensions, match or misconduct reports, ice-time/ice allotments, or other complaint/concerns of this nature.
-These complaints should be sent to your local association according to their policies.
+The Alberta Safe Sport Complaint Mechanism does not handle association/club level complaints or concerns involving procedure, team selection, suspensions, match or misconduct reports, ice-time/ice allotments, or other complaint/concerns of this nature.
+These complaints should be sent to your local association/club according to their policies.

-If you are unsure if your complaint constitutes ABUSE or MALTREATMENT, please review the Universal Code of Conduct to Prevent and Address Maltreatment in Sport (UCCMS) and the Ringette Alberta Code of Conduct and Ringette Alberta Discipline and Complaints Policy.
+If you are unsure if your complaint constitutes maltreatment, please review the Alberta Universal Code of Conduct (AB UCC) and the Ringette Alberta Code of Conduct and Ringette Alberta Discipline and Complaints Policy.

-Ringette Alberta abides by the Universal Code of Conduct to Prevent and Address Maltreatment in Sport (UCCMS) and the True Sport principles to guide the organization, our members, and our organizational participants in ensuring the safety and well-being of those associated with the sport of Ringette.
+Ringette Alberta abides by the Alberta Universal Code of Conduct (AB UCC) to guide the organization, our members, and our organizational participants in ensuring the safety and well-being of those associated with the sport of Ringette.

 CREATING A SAFE AND HEALTHY ENVIRONMENT FOR ALL.